 Medicinally the Carrot was used as a diuretic, stimulant, in the treatment of dropsy, flatulence, chronic coughs, dysentery, windy colic, chronic renal diseases and a host of other uses.

 Eating carrots is also good for allergies, aneamia, rheumatism, tonic for the nervous system.
-Everyone knows they improve vision; But it does not stop there the delicious carrot is good for diarrhoea, constipation (very high in fibre), intestinal inflammation, cleansing the blood (a liver tonic), an immune system tonic.
+Everyone knows they can improve eye health; But it does not stop there the delicious carrot is good for diarrhoea, constipation (very high in fibre), intestinal inflammation, cleansing the blood (a liver tonic), an immune system tonic.
 Carrot is traditionally recommended to weak, sickly or rickety children, to convalescents or pregnant women, its anti-aneamic properties having been famous for a long time.

 Tea made the seeds can promote the onset of menstruation.
 It is effective on skin problems including broken veins/capillaries, burns, creeping impetigo, wrinkles and sun damage.
 Carrots also help in stimulating milk flow during lactation.
 Believe it or not the carrot is also effective against roundworms and dandruff.
 Pureed carrots are good for babies with diarrhoea, providing essential nutrients and natural sugars.

 Scientists have given us another reason to eat carrots - Falcarinol a compound found in the popular root vegetable has been found to have an effect on the development of cancer. - read more Alternative Medicinal Uses

 The alternative medicine believers consider the carrot (the whole plant or its seeds) to have the following properties: